bidon-io/bidon_sdk_android/bidon/README.md

 ### Accessing the Amount and Label for a Rewarded Ad

-If winner-network exposes rewarded data, you will be notified in `onUserRewarded(ad: Ad, reward: Reward?)`-callback.
+If demand-winner exposes rewarded data, you will be notified about it in `onUserRewarded(ad: Ad, reward: Reward?)`-callback.

 ```kotlin
 data class Reward(